 - 1 15 ounce can tomato sauce

-- 3 cups shredded cooked chicken breast
+- 3 cups shredded cooked chicken a rotisserie chicken is perfect for this

 - 1 15.5-ounce can black beans rinsed and drained